-In accordance with Article 19 of Regulation (EU) No. 596/2014 on market abuse, members of the Executive Board and the Supervisory Board are statutorily obliged to disclose the acquisition or sale of shares of Schweizer Electronic AG or related derivatives or other associated financial instruments, where the value of the transactions made by the affected member or related persons reaches a total volume of EUR 5,000 within one calendar year.
-The dealings reported to Schweizer Electronic AG during the last financial year were duly disclosed and can be viewed on the company's website at www.schweizer.ag/en/investor-relations/corporate-governance/directors-dealings.html.
+Gemäß In accordance with Article 19 of Regulation (EU) No. 596/2014 on market abuse, members of the Executive Board and the Supervisory Board are statutorily obliged to disclose the acquisition or sale of shares of Schweizer Electronic AG or related derivatives or other associated financial instruments, where the value of the transactions made by the affected member or related persons reaches a total volume of EUR 5,000 (EUR 20,000 as from 2020) within one calendar year.
+The transactions reported to Schweizer Electronic AG during the last business year were duly disclosed and can be viewed on the company's website at www.schweizer.ag/en/investor-relations/corporate-governance/managers-transactions.html.

-Schramberg, 10 April 2019
+Schramberg, 9.
+April 2020

-The Executive Board The Supervisory Board
+Executive Board